wormhole-foundation/wormhole/docs/assumptions.md

 which requires carefully-designed token economy and slashing criteria.
 In particular, it attracts operators who care about the ecosystem beyond short-term validation rewards, resulting in a high-quality, resilient guardian set.

-As the project grows, there's a number of potential improvements to consider other to a staking token, including the [Balsa](https://docs.google.com/document/d/1sCgxHIOrVHAqrt4NWkUJXxQvpSxq6DyZrkf4IR-R-YM/edit) insurance pool proposal and a DAO that offsets operational costs and rewards operators.
+As the project grows, there's a number of potential improvements to consider other than a staking token, including the [Balsa](https://docs.google.com/document/d/1sCgxHIOrVHAqrt4NWkUJXxQvpSxq6DyZrkf4IR-R-YM/edit) insurance pool proposal, and a DAO that offsets operational costs and rewards operators.

 ## Uncompromised hosts